emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 ### Hover

-This feature shows the function/var signature on minibuffer about the symbol at cursor, it's a really useful feature which avoid the need to find definition all the time to check its signature.
+This feature shows the function/var signature on minibuffer about the symbol at cursor, it's a really useful feature which avoid the need to find definition all the time to check its signature, arity documentation or even clojuredocs for clojure core vars.

 ![hover](images/clojure-hover.png "hover")